We all love stories, especially ones that give us an “inside look” into someone else’s life.

 As a child of God, you have a powerful story to tell.
 Sharing how you came to Jesus and the difference he’s made in your life can help others discover how they, too, can know God personally.

 But how do you distill a lifetime of experiences into a few minutes and communicate the significance of your faith in a way others can understand?
 This is the challenge.

-It’s also the reason we’ve put together a template and some tips to help you draft your personal testimony.
+It’s also the reason we’ve put together a template and some tips to help you craft your personal testimony.
 This guide will help you develop a three-minute synopsis of your story that you can share with individuals or groups.
-A carefully prepared testimony, empowered by the Holy Spirit, can be a tool you can use anywhere to effectively share the message of God’s love.
+A carefully prepared testimony, shared in the power of the Holy Spirit, can be a tool you can use anywhere to effectively share the message of God’s love.

-As you set out to gather ideas, begin by asking God to bathe the process with His Spirit, and give you wisdom as you write.
+As you set out to gather ideas, begin by asking God to direct the whole process through his Spirit and give you wisdom as you write.
 Your objective at this point is to write freely without editing — to just get all your ideas on paper.

-The outline below will provide a solid frame to build your story on.
+The outline below will provide a solid framework for your story.
 Try to think of specific examples and details that relate to each question.

 1. What was your life like before you trusted Jesus Christ as your Savior and Lord?